-It's used to treat long-term inflammatory conditions such as atopic dermatitis, asthma, and prurigo nodularis, in patients who are eligible for this treatment.
+Dupixent is an advanced therapy, called a biologic, that is used to treat long-term inflammatory conditions, in patients who are eligible for this treatment.

 Your care team will tell you how and when Dupixent should be taken, how long it should be taken for, and whether any other medicines need to be taken too.
 Following their instructions is important.